it-at-m/lhm_actions/docs/workflows.md

 	</profiles>
 ```

-Release process over github actions
+Release process over GitHub actions

 ## NPM

 registry.npmjs.org ist he central, public repository for publishing npm packetes

 For the city of Munich, the package-scope `@muenchen` is reserved.
 Therefore, we can publish npm packages.
-The codes are set in the organizations github settings.
+The codes are set in the organizations GitHub settings.

-Publish on the NPM Registry
+Publish on the npm Registry

 Requirements:

 The following requirements are needed for npm projects

-- The github repository needs to be located in the it-at-m organization public
+- The GitHub repository needs to be located in the it-at-m organization public
 - The name is in the scope `@muenchen` for example `@muenchen/appswitcher-vue`

 The npm-default is that scoped packages are only published private.
 You need to config it public in the package.json.
 Moreover we activate the npm provence, for the repository.url.